malaskowski/aet-docker/README.md

 - `configs` directory already contains setup configs
 - report files into the `report` directory

+> If you use build command with `-Pzip` parameter, all needed artifacts will be placed in `YOUR_AET_REPOSITORY/zip/target/packages-X.X.X-SNAPSHOT/`.
+You only need to unpack needed zip archives into proper catalogs described in step 3.

 > You may want to temporarily disable [Karaf's service healtcheck](https://github.com/Skejven/aet-docker/tree/master/example-aet-swarm#karaf-healthcheck) because there might be a different number of bundles when you use swarm as dev environment.

 5. Now like in [instance setup](#instance-setup) steps,